Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Requires written permission from the Chief of the ODNR Division of Parks and Watercraft (or authorized agent) before flying a drone inside any Ohio state park boundary, or operation must be at a designated landing field.
-Rule applies broadly to unmanned aerial craft and bars flying over beaches, open-air assemblies, boats, and roadways on division-administered land.
-Harassing wildlife or people is a violation.
+Ohio Department of Natural Resources rule requiring written permission from the Chief of the Division of Parks and Watercraft before operating drones, model aircraft, or other unmanned aerial craft in any Ohio state park, unless using a designated landing field.
+Prohibits flying over beaches, open-air assemblies, boats, and roadways on ODNR-administered land.
+Prohibits harassing wildlife or people.

 View source